COALAIP/specs/coala-ip/README.md

 difficult.

 JSON-LD solves this problem by introducing the concept of a "context" into JSON documents.
-On a high level, this allows to link data to already defined schemas.
+On a high level, this allows to link data to already defined schemata.
 In order to include "context" into a JSON-object a key called `@context`, needs to be included that defines or references the schema of the underlying data.
 Using JSON-LD to define our previously mentioned example, it would look like this: